richard-to/nd-data-modeling-postgres/README.md

 - Since the songplay_id is a database incremented ID, it's possible to reinsert the same event if you ingest the same log files multiple times.
+- Due to the small amount of sample data, almost all of of the artist_id/song_id values are NULL

 ### Dimension Table: songs